 Example: A retail company uses a bot to manage order tracking and return policies, allowing customers to get quick answers without human intervention.

-When to use an AI agent
+Use an AI agent when:

 AI agents are better for businesses who want personal, complex interactions.
 They can handle multiple steps, offer tailored recommendations, and resolve issues in real-time.
+You can find a list of AI chatbots and agents here.

 Example: An e-commerce platform uses an AI agent to troubleshoot technical support issues and provide personalized product recommendations based on the customer’s history.